LeftCoastNerdGirl/Crowdfunding_ETL/README.md

-# Crowdfunding_ETL
+# Using an Extract, Transform, Load (ETL) process to clean up crowdfunding campaign data

 This project require a fair amount of data cleaning and prep.

-First I worked on the crowdfunding spreadsheet.
+First I worked on the crowdfunding spreadsheet
 -Imported as a pandas dataframe.
 -Split 'category & sub-category' column into two separate columns.
 -Created variables to store lists of the category and subcategory names.